nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/ReadTheDocs_and_Sphinx.md

   - [Add Badge to your Repo<img src="./media/image7.png" style="width:1.7541in;height:2.81771in" />](#add-badge-to-your-repo)
   - [Website](#website)

-[[Readthedocs.org]{.underline}](https://readthedocs.org/) is a website that can be used to host documentation for python (and other languate) software packages.
-It uses a python package called [[sphinx]{.underline}](https://pypi.org/project/Sphinx/) to automatically build in examples and documentation from your python package.
+[<span class="underline">Readthedocs.org</span>](https://readthedocs.org/) is a website that can be used to host documentation for python (and other languate) software packages.
+It uses a python package called [<span class="underline">sphinx</span>](https://pypi.org/project/Sphinx/) to automatically build in examples and documentation from your python package.

 ## What is included here

-In this file, I will walk you through a minimum example of how to set up a documentation website that is formatted based on one theme ([[chemper]{.underline}](http://chemper.readthedocs.io/en/latest/)).
+In this file, I will walk you through a minimum example of how to set up a documentation website that is formatted based on one theme ([<span class="underline">chemper</span>](http://chemper.readthedocs.io/en/latest/)).
 The read the docs website has extensive documentation and there are A TON of different themes out there.
 This is intended to help you understand how to get started.

 ## Disclaimer